MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

       1. Rerun the diagnostic test to make sure all is running smoothly now.

-1. To retrieve a 'raw details' on the health of the system and review the output, choose **Get raw server status** .
+1. To retrieve the 'raw details' on the health of the system and review the output, choose **Get raw server status** .

 1. To trace the execution of specific R code and retrieve request IDs for debugging purposes, choose **Trace code execution**:
       1. Enter the R code you want to run and trace.